syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 - Next, determine what the software dependencies are that you need to fulfils the Promise.
-You may find out you need a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) running on the Worker, for example.
+You may find out you need a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) running on the Destination cluster, for example.
 - In the Promise, add your dependencies in the `dependencies`.
 - Finally, determine the steps that need to be executed during the Promise's lifecycle.
 The minimum you'll need is a Workflow to configure your Resource which will run on creation.
 These may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.
 * In the Promise, list those Workflows in the `workflows`.
-* Install the Promise on your Platform cluster, where Kratix is installed.
+* Install the Promise on your platform cluster, where Kratix is installed.

 ### Platform User Journey